marko0205/p2psudoku/README.md

 - **leaveNetwork**: allows peers to announce the shutdown and logout from the game
 - **leaveSudoku**: allows peers to leave an active or terminated challenge

+## Problem solution
+After the startup the user will see a welcome message and will be asked to input a nickname for access to the menu.

+Creating a new sudoku, will insert into the DHT a new Sudoku instance (containing all the data about the game and the users scores).
+Joining and put values into a sudoku challenge means retrieve the sudoku instance from the DHT, update the state of the object and put it back into the DHT.
+The main client (StaticClient) do not support the autorefresh, so the user is responsible to refresh his sudoku instance, in order to retrive the last version from the DHT (Autorefresh mode is still in develop... look the future developments)
+If a Sudoku is completed, the user can see the Score Board and once all the players left the challenge this will be removed from the DHT.

 ## Tech

 This project uses a number of open source projects to work properly: